 Let’s assume that you’ve already finished writing a fiction or non-fiction eBook, chose a head-turning title, designed a visually-appealing cover, and formatted the eBook via different digital formats.
 When you’re ready to share your work to the world, how do you proceed?
 You can either offer your work directly to eBook retailers or distributors, self-publish by hiring an assisted-publishing service, or working with a hybrid publisher.

 This type of service bundles up every task needed for publishing properly, such as design, PR and marketing.
 You pay a fee upfront, but keep 100% of the profits from your eBook.
-The best thing about services like Matador and Book in a Box is that authors keep rights to their work.
+The best thing about services like Matador and Scribe Writing is that authors keep rights to their work.
 Be wary of companies known to take advantage of newbie self-publishing authors and always check their reputation at Mick Rooney’s Independent Publishing Magazine before signing the dotted line.

 This type of service combines aspects of a traditional publishing house, and an assisted-publishing service company.
 Deals differ significantly.
 Some charge authors to publish with an upfront fee, others may hold off with payment but take a bigger cut on royalties (higher than the industry-standard 50% commission) instead.